 Vascular birthmarks like angel kisses and pigmented birthmarks like Mongolian blue spots can both be treated to reduce their appearance.
 There are a variety of treatment options available from surgical excision to noninvasive light treatments.
 Have a consultation with a dermatologist to determine the best treatment option for your individual needs.

-There are various types of birthmarks that can impact a child’s self-image as they grow up.
+Various types of birthmarks can impact a child’s self-image as they grow up.
 While some birthmarks are looked at favorably as referred to as “beauty marks”, like Cindy Crawford’s cute mole, others can detract from the physical appearance, like Mikhail Gorbachev's prominent port wine stain.
-Most birthmarks are noncancerous and totally harmless in medical terms, but many people still want to have theirs removed for aesthetic reasons.
+Most birthmarks are noncancerous and harmless in medical terms, but many people still want to have theirs removed for aesthetic reasons.

 This article looks at the most common types of birthmarks and their causes.
 It also reviews tips for managing birthmarks and procedures that are available for removing them.
 Some natural remedies for fading birthmarks are also reviewed.

 Birthmarks are skin discolorations that are present at the time of birth or within a few weeks afterward.
 Although they are often confused with moles, the two are not the same.
 A mole can be present at birth and therefore be considered a birthmark.
 However, most people develop 10-40 moles throughout life that weren’t present at birth.
 Therefore, a mole can be but is not necessarily a birthmark.

 Birthmarks occur in all parts of the body, head, or face.
 They vary significantly in shape, size, and color.
 Some birthmarks grow larger and become more noticeable over time.
 Others fade away completely.

 While birthmarks are generally harmless, they can indicate some uncommon medical conditions including Sturge-Weber syndrome and Klippel-Trenaunay syndrome.